Backpacking trip in Guatemala: A 3-Week Adventure

 Day 1 – Arrival in Guatemala City & Transfer to Antigua

-- Transfer to Antigua via a shared shuttle (1-hour drive).
-This is the cheapest option, but you may have to wait 45mins or so until the shuttle fills up.
-If you don’t want to wait you can book a private transfer.
+• Transfer to Antigua via a shared shuttle (1-hour drive).
+This is the cheapest option, but you may have to wait 45 minutes or so until the shuttle fills up.
+Therefore, if you don’t want to wait, you can book a private transfer.
 It’s also cheap and easy.

 Days 2-5 – Antigua